mssola/verse/README.md

 ---

-`verse` is a small library that is meant to allow developers to syllabify Latin phrases, while also be able to scan poems in Latin.
-This done mainly through the `syllable.syllabify` and the `scansion.scan` functions.
+`verse` is a small library that allows you to syllabify and scan phrases and poems in latin.
+This is done mainly through the `syllable.syllabify` and the `scansion.scan` functions (check the documentation on these functions in order to understand how to use them).

-Check the documentation on these functions in order to understand how to use them.
-Otherwise, you can check the `./bin/cli.ts` file for some usage.
+You can check the `./bin/cli.ts` file for some usage.
 You can actually run this script with `yarn run bin` which, coupled with one of the examples from the `examples` directory, will give you an output such as this:

 ``` txt
 Verse: Dactylic hexameter